 MRI (magnetic resonance imaging) is widely used radiology examination.
 This imaging technique uses principles of magnetism, radio waves, and a computer to create detailed images of the body structures.
-Your doctor can use an
+Your doctor can use an MRI of the heart to diagnose you or to see how well you have responded to treatment.

-Cardiac MRI allows the doctors to see the structure and the function of the heart in
+Cardiac MRI allows the doctors to see the structure and the function of the heart in great detail.
+Based on this examination they can reveal various heart diseases:

 Your doctor may use the MRI of the heart to detect or monitor: